-This apple spice cake made with fresh apples and warm spices is perfect for fall baking.
-It's an easy two layer cake for any occasion or even just for snacking!
+This apple spice cake recipe is made with fresh apples and warm spices and is perfect for a fall dessert.
+It's an easy two layer cake for any occasion or just for snacking!

 Why Make Apple Spice Cake?

-Apples are abundant this time of year and they pair perfectly with fall spices like cinnamon, nutmeg, cardamom and ginger.
+It's apple season.
+Apples are abundant this time of year and they pair perfectly with all those fall spices like cinnamon, nutmeg, cardamom and ginger.

-Bake it in a rectangular pan and keep it unfrosted as a snacking cake or make it a pretty two layered round cake with your choice of frosting.
+This easy apple cake is not as complicated as it sounds and you can dress it up fancy or keep it simple.
+Bake it in a rectangular pan and leave it unfrosted as a snacking cake or make it a pretty two layered round cake with your choice of frosting.

-Another factor that makes it an easy apple cake is that it can be made with or without an electric mixer!
+It's also an easy apple cake that can be made with or without an electric mixer.
 It's really one of those cake recipes that look like you worked really hard but it's just as easy as making a plain vanilla cake.

 Ingredients Needed:

-You will need basic cake ingredients which you probably already have if you bake often: all purpose flour, baking powder, baking soda, salt, and granulated sugar.
+You will need some pantry basics: all purpose flour, baking powder, baking soda, salt, and granulated sugar.

-I used a mix of granulated sugar and dark brown sugar.
+In addition to regular sugar I used dark brown sugar as well.
 Brown sugar deepens the flavor and also holds more moisture in baked goods.

 To help boost the apple flavor, this cake also uses unsweetened apple sauce.
-I don't advise using sweetened applesauce because it may make the cake too sweet.
+Avoid sweetened applesauce because it can throw off the sugar balance and make the cake too sweet.

 Finally to add the "spice" in this apple spice cake, I used a mix of warm fall spices: cinnamon, nutmeg, ginger, and cardamom.

-If you are familiar with the spices and prefer more of one over the other than feel free to change the ratios.
+If you are familiar with the spices and prefer more of one over the other, feel free to adjust the ratios.
 It won't affect the structure of the cake, only the taste.

 How to Make Apple Spice Cake